RasaHQ/workshop-rasax/exercise.md

 `rasa train core`

+Start the server for Rasa custom actions:

+`rasa run actions`

-Once the model is trained you can talk to your bot by running:
+Once the server is up and runniing you can talk to your bot by running:

 `rasa shell`